puppetlabs/puppet-docs/source/pe/3.7/quick_start_module_install_windows.markdown

         NAME                 DESCRIPTION               AUTHOR        KEYWORDS
         puppetlabs-registry  This module provides...   @puppetlabs   type registry

    The module you want is `puppetlabs-registy`.
-You can view detailed info about the module in the "ReadMe" on the Puppet Forge. [to do: link]
+You can view detailed info about the module in the ["ReadMe" on the Puppet Forge](https://forge.puppetlabs.com/puppetlabs/registry).

 2. To install the module, run `puppet module install puppetlabs-registry`.
 Here’s what happens: